Date of Degree

 Copyright 2007 Michelle Holschuh Simmons

 Simmons, Michelle Holschuh.
-"The development of undergraduate students' facility with disciplinary discourses through collaboration between faculty members and librarians." dissertation, University of Iowa, 2007.
+"The development of undergraduate students' facility with disciplinary discourses through collaboration between faculty members and librarians."
+PhD diss., University of Iowa, 2007.